theronhitchman/euclidean-geometry/syllabus/index.md

 - Instructor: 		Theron J Hitchman
 - Office: 		327 Wright Hall
-- Office Hours: 	weekdays 2-3 pm.
+- Office Hours: 	This semester I am using the service YouCanBookMe.com as an experiment.
-  To meet at another time, contact me by email to make an appointment.
+  I expect to be generally available MWF 3-5pm, and TTh 2:30-5pm.
+  To schedule an appointment, use the service at [https://theronhitchman.youcanbook.me/]().
+  If you take a chance and just drop by I might be free, or I might have a meeting.
 - contact info:
   <address>
   <strong>email:</strong> theron.hitchman@uni.edu<br>